Science Curriculum Leader – Mrs S Rodger

 In Science we aim to give all children a strong understanding of the world around them.
 They are able to discover how the world works and our place, impact, roles and responsibilities within our environment.
 Our children are encouraged to ask questions and apply their growing scientific knowledge to investigate and learn more.
 The children are able to develop a systematic and logical way of working and are able to reflect on investigations and apply their growing knowledge.
 Science allows children to be inquisitive in a safe environment.
 It will help develop knowledge-rich, confident, articulate and investigative learners.

 St Margaret's Science Policy

-We use the TT Education Skills Progression document to ensure that our Science learning builds on previous learning
+We also refer to the TT Education Skills Progression document to ensure that our Science learning builds on previous learning.

 Ways to support your child with Science